 This guide presents a reference architecture for Pivotal Cloud Foundry (PCF) on Amazon Web Services (AWS).
-This architecture is valid for most production-grade PCF deployments using three availability zones (AZs).
+It builds on the common base architectures described in Platform Architecture and Planning.

 See PCF on AWS Requirements for general requirements for running PCF and specific requirements for running PCF on AWS.

 The following diagram illustrates the reference architecture for PCF on AWS.

 The following sections provide guidance about networking resources.

 You can use AWS Route 53 for DNS resolution to host your PCF domains.

 AWS offer Application Load Balancers (ALBs) and Network Load Balancers (NLBs).
 Pivotal recommends using NLBs because of the simplicity and security of leaving all encrypted traffic in place until it reaches the Gorouters.
 If you require Amazon Certificate Management or more complex layer 7 routing rules, you can front or replace the NLB with an ALB.

 The follow list provides considerations related to networks, subnets, and IP spacing planning.

 - In AWS, each AZ requires its own subnet of which the first 5 IPs are reserved.

 - Your organization may not have the IP space necessary to deploy PCF in a consistent manner.
 To alleviate this, Pivotal recommends using the